 Finance and FinTech experts commonly split the bank into three distinct sections: the front, middle, and back offices.
 The front office consists of client-facing roles, those in sales, research, and trading.
 The middle office involves people who directly support the front office, including risk management, compliance, finance, and accounting positions.
 Lastly, the back office is almost exclusively operational.
 People with back-office roles work in settlements, HR, and technology to keep the bank functioning “behind the scenes.”

-While the front office is the only office with bank-to-customer interaction, the efficiency of the middle and back offices is crucial to delivering an optimal customer experience on the front end.
+While the front office is the only office focused on improving bank customer communication, the efficiency of the middle and back offices is crucial to delivering an optimal customer experience on the front end.
 When there is a hiccup in any department, the whole system suffers.
 This interconnectedness is why having sound business processes in place is critical to determine a bank’s success.